Halum History, Family Crest & Coats of Arms

 Early Notables of the Halum family (pre 1700)

-Migration of the Halum family to Ireland
+Migration of the Halum family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Halum surname or a spelling variation of the name include : James Hallam who settled in Maryland in 1741; William Hallam settled in Barbados in 1680 with his servants; Thomas and William Hallam settled in Newcastle co.
 Del. in 1855.